On nu Faces of Partial Alternating Sign Matrix Polytopes: The -partial ASM polytope is an order polytope and flow polytope

 where $\mathcal{E}(\nu / \lambda)$ is the set of excited diagrams of $\nu / \lambda$ and $h(u)$ is the hook number of a box $u$. \end{corollary} \begin{proof} The Naruse hook-length formula, found by Naruse~\cite{NaruseHLF} and proved in~\cite[Theorem 1.2]{MPP2018}, counts the number of skew standard Young tableaux of a given skew shape $\nu / \lambda$.
 These are equivalent to linear extensions of $P(\nu / \lambda)$ by rotation.
 The result follows by Stanley’s theory of order polytopes \cite[Theorem 3.9]{Stop}. \end{proof}

-We now state a few more definitions from \cite{ASMCRY} needed for Corollary~\ref{cor:flow}, which interprets $\pasm(\nu / \lambda)$ as a flow polytope.
+We now state a few more definitions from \cite{ASMCRY} that are needed for Corollary~\ref{cor:flow} which interprets $\pasm(\nu / \lambda,m,n)$ as a flow polytope.
 The first definition will be used to specify a graph $G_{P(\nu / \lambda)}$ corresponding to the poset $P(\nu / \lambda)$.

 \begin{definition} Given a poset $P$, let $\widehat{P}$ denote the poset constructed by adjoining a new minimum element $\widehat{0}$ and a new maximum element $\widehat{1}$.
 A poset $P$ is \emph{strongly planar} if the Hasse diagram of $\widehat{P}$ has a planar embedding into $\mathbb{R}^2$ such that if vertex $p_i$ is in position $(x_i, y_i)$ then $y_i < y_j$ (in the usual ordering on $\mathbb{R}$) whenever $p_i < p_j$ in $P$.